miguel-silva48/BD-ProjetoFinal/apft_submit.md

 The files should be organized with the following nomenclature:

-- sql\01_ddl.sql: mandatory for DDL
+DONE - sql\01_ddl.sql: mandatory for DDL
-- sql\02_sp_functions.sql: mandatory for Store Procedure, Functions,...
+ALMOST - sql\02_sp_functions.sql: mandatory for Store Procedure, Functions,...
-- sql\03_triggers.sql: mandatory for triggers
-- sql\04_db_init.sql: scripts to init the database (i.e. inserts etc.)
+NEEDS CHECK - sql\03_triggers.sql: mandatory for triggers DONE - sql\04_db_init.sql: scripts to init the database (i.e. inserts etc.)
-- sql\05_any_other_matter.sql: any other scripts.
+DONE - sql\05_any_other_matter.sql: any other scripts.

 Por favor remova esta secção antes de submeter.